The model companions of set theory: Model companions for : do they exist?

 We believe (as Hirschfeld) that the above result gives a clear mathematical insight of why the language $\bp{\in}$ is not expressive enough to describe the ``right'' model companion of set theory.
 A key issue is the following: we are inclined to consider concepts and properties which can be formalized by formulae with bounded quantifiers much simpler and concrete than those which can only be formalized by formulae which make use of unrestricted quantification.
 This is reflected by the fact that properties formalizable by means of formulae with bounded quantifiers are absolute between transitive models of $\ZFC$.
 This fact fails badly for properties defined by means of unbounded quantification.

 For example the property \emph{$f$ is a function} is expressible using only bounded quantification, while the property \emph{$\kappa$ is a cardinal} is not.
 It is well known that the former is a property that is absolute between transitive models of $\ZFC$ containing $f$, while the latter is not.
+However if one tries to formalize by means of a first order formula in the signature $\in$ the formula \emph{$f$ is a function}, one realizes that any such formalization is a very complicated formula.
+For example already the formalization of the concept \emph{$x$ is the ordered pair with first component $y$ and second component $z$} by means of Kuratowski gives an $\in$-formula $\phi(x,y,z)$ which is $\Sigma_2$:

-It is also a matter of fact that absolute properties are regarded as ``tame'' set theoretic properties (as their truth value cannot be changed by forcing, e.g \emph{$f$ is a function} remains true in any transitive model to which $f$ belongs), while non-absolute ones are more difficult to control (they are not immune to forcing, e.g whenever $\kappa$ is an uncountable cardinal of the ground model, it will not be anymore so in a generic extension by $\Coll(\omega,\kappa)$).
+It is also a matter of fact that absolute properties are regarded as ``tame'' set theoretic properties (as their truth value cannot be changed by forcing, e.g \emph{$f$ is a function} remains true in any transitive model to which $f$ belongs), while non-absolute ones are more difficult to control (they are not immune to forcing).
+For example, when $\kappa$ is an uncountable cardinal of the ground model, it will cease to be so in any generic extension by $\Coll(\omega,\kappa)$.

-Hence it is necessary to formalize set theory in a first order language able to recognize syntactically the different semantic complexity of absolute and non-absolute concepts.
-As Hirschfeld has shown this is not the case for the $\ZF$-axioms in the language $\bp{\in}$.
+These are good reasons that lead to formalize set theory in a first order language able to recognize syntactically the different semantic complexity of absolute and non-absolute concepts.
+As Hirschfeld showed, this is not the case for the $\ZF$-axioms in the language $\bp{\in}$.